theodo/serverless-ide-plugins/README.md

 Search for lambda definition with erroneous associated code file
 ![alt text](./docs/syntax.lambda.code.not.found.png "Lambda Code not found")

-- Syntax highlighting of errors: included file not found<br>
+- Syntax highlighting of errors: an included file not found<br>
 Search for include tags leading to non existing included file.
 ![alt text](./docs/syntax.included.file.not.found.png "Lambda Code not found")